cse110-sp26-group09/Watchtower-Course-Project/README.md

 ## Environment Variables

 All configuration is via environment variables.
-Copy [`.env.example`](.env.example) to `.env` and fill in the values you need — it documents every variable with comments.
+Copy [`.env.example`](.env.example) to `.env` and fill in the values you need; it documents every variable with comments.
 Highlights:

 | Variable | Required | Description |
 |---|---|---|